 - The Shopify App CLI: A Tool to Help You Build Faster

 - Shopify Partner Session Webinar: How to Build Your First Shopify App

-- Building a Public Shopify App
+- Building a Public Shopify App with Ruby and Sinatra

 - How to Build a Shopify App in One Week

 - Online Course: Mastering Shopify Apps – Gavin Ballard